mikwielgus/topola/INSTALL.md

 For displaying dialog boxes, Topola's GUI application uses the [Rusty File Dialogs](https://docs.rs/rfd/latest/rfd/) library.

-Due to technical constraints, these libraries have multiple runtime dependencies that are not managed by Cargo, and as such, it is impossible to determine whether these dependencies have been satisfied during compilation, but only once the application has been launched.
-Because of that, Topola may crash on startup, or have the file selection dialog not appear.
+**_NOTE:_** Due to technical constraints, these libraries have multiple runtime dependencies that are not managed by the Rust's package manager, Cargo, and as such, it is impossible to determine whether these dependencies have been satisfied during compilation, but only once the application has been launched.
+Unfortunately, because of that, Topola may crash on startup or have file selection dialog not appear on some systems due to unsatisfied runtime dependencies.
 If you encounter any problems, read the
 [*Troubleshooting unmanaged runtime dependencies*](#troubleshooting-unmanaged-runtime-dependencies) subsection.